 In the Super Smash Bros.
 Melee community, how you play can matter far more than who you are.
 Recently, a top Melee player made his grand re-entry into the game’s competitive scene a little over a year after assaulting a Florida gas station clerk, causing a rift among fans and pros over whether it’s proficiency or personality that matters most.

-Bronson “DaShizWiz” Layton, 26, is one of the world’s premiere Falco players for Melee—and, with so few championing Falco in 2017, fans of the character contend he’s worthy of a grand redemption.
+Bronson “DaShizWiz” Layton, 26, is one of the world’s premiere Falco players for Melee—and, with so few championing Falco in 2017, fans of the character contend he’s worthy of redemption.
 Layton thinks so too, arguing that he’s shed his violent past and now is concerned primarily with practicing religion, refining his Falco’s laser strategy and amassing followers for his new Twitch channel.
 “I am human and you are human,” Layton told me over the phone from his Las Vegas hotel room last week at EVO, the biggest fighting games tournament in the world.
 “Who are you to judge me?”

 In just a few months, Layton went from persona non grata to a top-three player’s celebrated guest at the EVO Melee tournament, which, at peak, was watched by over 130,000 viewers.
 “I was the best Falco in the world,” Layton said.
 “Not one of the best.
 The best.
 I think a big thing is redemption for Falco.”